Diamantofelis: Description

 Only fragmentary postcranial materials are known from this genus.
 Its first phalanx is slightly larger than that of the Iberian Lynx, but its morphology is practically identical otherwise.
 The proximal end of its left ulna is of rectangular shape and elongated anteroposteriorly.
 The olecranon tuberosity is formed by the widened and rugose posterior margin.
 A central groove is developed in the anterior half of the proximal surface, and, a bit more medially advanced, similar sized swellings are developed on its anterolateral and anteromedial vertices.
 A central narrowing is found on the anterior surface, between the proximal surface and the anconeal process, which is similar to that seen in other felids.
 Just like in these forms, the anterior border is not curved except that its proximo-distal axis is parallel to the same axis of the bone.
 A distally marked curve is created by the margin of this process.
 Located below the anconeal process, the trochlear notch is very concave and slightly medially inclined.
 In comparison to similar-sized felids, the latero-medial width is proportionally slimmer.
-A small, distally curving swelling can develop on the antero-distal margin of the trochlear notch can develop in various felids, but this condition is not found in Diamantofelis.
-Other resemblances it has with extant felids is the roughened posterior margin of the proximal end, which narrows distally and leans slightly medially, and the antero-distal margin of the trochlear notch, which overhangs the antero-proximial end.
+A small, distally curving swelling that can develop on the antero-distal margin of the trochlear notch can develop in various felids, but this condition is not found in Diamantofelis.
+Other resemblances it has with extant felids is the roughened posterior margin of the proximal end, which narrows distally and leans slightly medially, and the antero-distal margin of the trochlear notch, which overhangs the antero-proximal end.
 A lateral tubercle is located slightly below the middle in its proximal margin and its proximal end is straight.
 Both the semicircular lateral surface of the anconeal process and a shallow trochlear notch are developed on the anterior border.
 It possesses a high and rather straight olecranon process.
 Both the medial and lateral surface of the proximal end have a rough surface, although a clear crest is developed on the postero-proximal margin of the medial side.
 Its diaphysis is medio-laterally compressed and is almost straight.
 The ulna from Auchas is similar, although larger and in possession of a more massive and broader olecranon process.
 The tuberosities of the ulna's antero-proximal border can be used to determine some biomechanical aspects of carnivorans.
 As the adaptions of Diamantofelis are very similar to those of the margay, it can be deduced to have been a forest-dwelling cat with weak cursorial abilities.